What Is the Swarm?

 Reviewing Generated Tests

-Once complete, Swarm creates a new test suite with all generated tests marked as “Proposed”.1
+Once complete, Swarm creates a new test suite with all generated tests marked as “Proposed”.Review each test

 Click individual tests to see: